|Commander / EDH||Legal|

 Planeswalker — Elspeth

-+1: Put a 1/1 white Soldier creature token into play.
++1: Create a 1/1 white Soldier creature token.

 +1 Target creature gets +3/+3 and gains flying until end of turn.

 -8: You get an emblem with "Artifacts, creatures, enchantments, and lands you control are indestructible."